akazad13/akazad13.github.io/_posts/2025-02-14-SOLID-Principles-with-Examples.md

 ## **D  →** **Dependency Inversion**

 Use abstractions to decouple dependencies in the system.
-High level module should not depend on low level module, rather they should depend on the abstraction.
+High-level modules should not depend on low-level modules; instead, they should rely on abstraction.

 ```mermaid
 classDiagram